uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 ### Using State with a Form

-Let us return to our example application and add the form for creating a new task.
+Let's return to our example application and add the form for creating a new task.
 Enter the `task-list.tsx` file and import React at the top:

 ```js
 import * as React from 'react';
 ```

-Next we add the form containing inputs for the ID and the title, as well as an "Add task" button below the task list:
+Next, we add the form containing inputs for the ID and the title, as well as an "Add task" button below the task list:

 ```jsx
 export function TaskList({ tasks }: TaskListProps) {